You are here

 9. The only paperwork I received from my college was a grade report.
 Will you accept that as proof of credit?

 No, you must request an official transcript from the registrar's office at your college or university.
-You may be charged a minimal fee.

 10. Can I use computer courses for renewal credit?